Hero Elementary

 Hero Elementary is a children's animated television series created and produced by Portfolio Entertainment and Twin Cities PBS.
-The series premiered on June 1, 2020 to January 4, 2022, on PBS Kids.
+The series ran from June 1, 2020 to January 4, 2022, on PBS Kids.
 The series was created by co-creators Carol-Lynn Parente and Christine Ferraro, who previously worked on Sesame Street.

 The series involves the students of "The Sparks' Crew"—Lucita Sky, AJ Gadgets, Sara Snap and Benny Bubbles—who are trained in superheroics by their quirky and enthusiastic teacher, Mr. Sparks.
 Together the students work as a team, using their own unique superpowers, as well as the "Superpowers of Science" to help people, solve problems, and try to make the world a better place.

 The series has 40 half-hour episodes, each of them containing two segments.

+Reruns of Hero Elementary aired on PBS Kids (block) on PBS until February 2, 2024 (3 days before the premiere of Lyla in the Loop).
+It would still airs on PBS stations and PBS Kids 24/7 Channel.

 Premise

-The series involves "The Sparks' Crew", a quartet group of students from Hero Elementary: AJ Gadgets, Lucita Sky, Benny Bubbles, Sara Snap, their excited teacher, Mr. Sparks, and class pet Fur Blur, also known as "Sparks' Crew Hamster".
+The series involves a group of four students - nicknamed the "Sparks' Crew" - who attend the titular Hero Elementary: Lucita Sky, AJ Gadgets, Sara Snap, and Benny Bubbles in addition to the class' pet hamster, Fur Blur, and under the guidance of their teacher, Mr. Enrique Sparks.

 Characters

 Main

 The Sparks' Crew are the main characters of the series.
-The members are:
+The members are as follows: